suhas177/scientific-calculator/README.md

 # Scientific Calculator

 A powerful Scientific Calculator website that's perfect for advanced mathematics, like trigonometry, logarithms, and complex numbers.
-It is Built with standard HTML CSS and Javascript.
+It is Built with standard HTML, CSS and Javascript.

 # Desktop view